STI Tests

 After taking a history of your sexual activity the doctor or nurse will perform an examination.
 This means that the health professional will look at your external genital area and maybe inside your mouth, vagina or anus for any signs of STIs.

-The following tests might be done for males:
+The following tests might be done for penis owners:

-The following tests might be done for females:
+The following tests might be done for vulva owners:

 Some STIs, such as hepatitis, syphilis and HIV, require a sample of blood taken from the arm.
 If you have had unprotected oral or anal sex, a throat swab or self-collected anal swab may be required.